henry4sfdc/lightning-newbie/hello-salesforce1.markdown

 ##Step 2: Create a Sample Component, Add to the Sample App##

 Now, instead of a Lightning Application, let's create a Lightning Component.
-In the Developer Console, click File > New > New Ligning Component.
+In the Developer Console, click File > New > New Lightning Component.
 The prompt for a new Lightning Bundle looks pretty much the same:

 <img src="images/lightning-component-new-dialog.png" width="300px" />